 Sorry, you must log in to save an item.

 When you have sensitive skin, you know how tricky it can be to properly care for your complexion.
-That’s because, sometimes, certain skin care products or habits can cause your skin to end up looking and feeling worse than it did before—and that’s not exactly the result you want, right?
-If you have sensitive skin, it’s important to pay close attention to what you’re putting on your face, as well as be gentle while doing it!
-That’s especially the case when it comes to exfoliating.
+That’s because, sometimes, certain skin care products or habits can irritate your skin and cause it to end up looking and feeling worse than it did before.
+This is especially the case when it comes to exfoliating, which is why it’s so important to use a gentle exfoliator for sensitive skin.
 So, with all the options out there, from chemical exfoliants to face scrubs, what is the best exfoliator for sensitive skin and how do you use it?
-Consider this your ultimate guide to exfoliation for sensitive skin.
+Consider this your ultimate guide to sensitive skin exfoliation.

 When it comes to methods of exfoliating, there are two ways to do it: mechanically or chemically.
 Mechanical exfoliation involves physically scrubbing your skin’s surface with a scrub or dry brush, while chemical exfoliation uses acids—like salicylic acid and glycolic acid—or enzymes to chemically break down the surface buildup.